NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 right and figuring out what went wrong greatly increases with dataset complexity.

-It is strongly suggested to first try SfS on a site of size perhaps 2000 x 2000 pixels, with a dozen carefully inspected images with slowly varying illumination, and having at least one stereo pair among them that can be used for alignment to the ground.
+It is strongly suggested to first try SfS on a site of size perhaps 2000 x 2000 pixels, with a dozen carefully inspected images with slowly varying illumination, and having at least one stereo pair among them (:numref:`stereo_pairs`) that can be used for alignment to the ground.

 If happy with the results, more images can be added and the site size increased, while the camera poses determined so far may be kept fixed